timescale/docs/promscale/distributed-tracing.md

 help you understand problems and identify optimizations for your applications.

 <highlight type="warning">
-Promscale tracing is currently in beta, and could have bugs!
+Promscale tracing is currently in beta, and could have bugs.
 This feature might not be backwards compatible, and could be removed in a future release.
 Use this feature at your own risk, and do not use any experimental features in production.